 Network Code on Cybersecurity

-The EU Network Code on Cybersecurity (NCCS), EU 2024/1366, is the European framework for sector-specific cybersecurity requirements in the electricity sector.
+The Network Code on Cybersecurity (NCCS), EU 2024/1366, is the EU sector-specific framework for cybersecurity requirements in the electricity sector.
 NCCS complements NIS2 for cross-border electricity operations with specific requirements.
 Each Member State must designate a national competent authority to identify, supervise, and enforce compliance among high- and critical-impact entities.

 EU NCCS was adopted in the EU in March 2024 through the Commission Delegated Regulation (EU) 2024/1366, supplementing the existing EU regulation 2019/943 by establishing cybersecurity rules for cross-border electricity flows.
 While NCCS complements NIS2, there are areas where requirements are deeper than NIS2 with a different focus.